glennpck/flaskPractise/README.md

 # PyPractise
-Practise Repo for flask, bs4, html, css and javascript for Web App Development
+Practise Repo for flask features and structures